Aveda Launches It’s First-Ever Vegan Lipstick Collection

 While many beauty companies are jumping on the bandwagon of creating cruelty-free and organic products, Aveda has long been creating all-natural offerings.
 Recognized by Peta as a cruelty-free brand, almost all of their products including hair, body and skin are vegan.
-Now, the brand has become 100 percent vegan with its new lipstick collection, Feed My Lips Pure Nourish Mint Liquid Color Balm ($29.00, Aveda.com).
+Aveda was born cruelty-free and with its new lipstick collection, Feed My Lips Pure Nourish Mint Liquid Color Balm ($29.00, Aveda.com), the brand is working to have all formulations be 100 percent vegan by 2021.

 Free of beeswax and honey, the seven-piece collection includes a diverse range of lipstick and lip gloss shades.
 From cherry reds to classic nudes and everything in between, the Feed My Lips Pure Nourish Mint Liquid Color Balm provides a huge color payoff.
 Its sheer to medium coverage also comes in handy for days when we’re deciding on a simple everyday look or opting for a glamorous beauty beat.